Maksymiliann/Team-5Pebbles/index.md

 ![zodiac distribution](/assets/img/DistributionZodiacSigns.png)
 Among all zodiac signs, Cancer takes the crown with 8.71% of actors, significantly higher than expected.

-> Hey, before we get into the specifics, how well do you know the **twelve zodiac signs**?
-It’s helpful to provide a bit of context on the zodiac itself.
-> **⭐ Zodiac Basics ⭐**
-> To understand the traits linked to different signs, let’s first look at the basic elemental groups of the zodiac:
-> - **Water** (Cancer, Pisces, Scorpio)
-> - **Earth** (Taurus, Virgo, Capricorn)
-> - **Fire** (Aries, Leo, Sagittarius)
-> - **Air** (Gemini, Libra, Aquarius)
->
-> Each element is associated with specific characteristics: Water signs like Cancer and Pisces are often seen as emotional and intuitive, Earth signs are practical and grounded, Fire signs are passionate and dynamic, and Air signs are intellectual and communicative.
-These elemental qualities often serve as the foundation for astrological interpretations.

 Now, back to the data.
 Among all zodiac signs, **Cancerians** take the crown with 8.71% of actors, significantly higher than expected.
 Known for their emotional depth and intuition, Cancerians might have a natural flair for embodying complex characters on screen.
 Following closely are **Pisces** (8.69%) and **Leo** (8.66%).
 Pisces, another Water sign, are often described as dreamy and empathetic—traits that align well with acting.
 Meanwhile, fiery Leo, the "performer" of the zodiac, lives up to its reputation, bringing creativity and charisma to the industry.